opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/UseCases/README.md

 ## Interface/Technology -Centric views of these use cases
 ### STIX
 STIX bundles were used:
-* Day 1 by Murphy’s Law LLP and by the ISA
+* Day 1 by Murphy’s Law LLP and by the ISAC
 * Day 2 by On Deck Holdings
 * Day 3 by Triumvirate CleanUp
 * Day 4 by NSAANSA